vikingair/morfi/README.md

 # ![morfi logo](docs_src/public/images/form-logo.svg?sanitize=true) morfi
 Abstract form handling for any purpose (1.8 kb gzipped)

+---

+⚒️⚒️⚒️ ATTENTION: Construction work ongoing ⚒️⚒️⚒️

+Version 3 will be released soon and introduced massive breaking changes.
+Morfi@2 was not state of the art anymore.
+Back then React hooks where not yet introduced.
+Also, Morfi was lacking many interesting features that are build-in into other form handling libs and are important in very advanced scenarios.
+E.g. editing of deeply nested data structures, capturing of dirty fields, possibility to merge live-updates of data into the form fields and maintaining form data version for multiple submit forms.

+All of this had to be implemented using strong type safety as this was the main reason for implementing Morfi instead of using any other form handling library.
+Meanwhile, many other form handling libraries have appeared, but I've tested them and learned from them.

+Bad news are that the lib became slightly bigger, almost 3 kB gzipped, but luckily this is still much smaller than most other libs out there.

+Some of the below links do not work properly anymore.
+You can however navigate through the code already to get an impression of how the new API looks like.

+---

 ### Why morfi?

 I have invested a lot of time to read about and use forms from different